 Ms Y had a home loan in joint names with her former partner, Mr Y. Their jointlyowned property was security for the loan.
-The financial firm had approved several topup increases to the home loan, some of which were requested through online banking.
+The FSP had approved several top-up increases to the home loan, some of which were requested through online banking.
 Ms Y said that she had not authorised four of these increases.

-FOS investigated the complaint and found that the financial firm was required to obtain both Ms and Mr Y's consent before it could increase their liabilities under the loan, and it failed to do so.
+FOS investigated the dispute and found that the FSP was required to obtain both Ms and Mr Y's consent before it could increase their liabilities under the loan, and it failed to do so.
 Ms Y did not sign the contract for the first top up increase.
-The second and third increases were requested through online banking, and the financial firm was unable to establish that Ms Y had authorised these transactions, or benefited from them.
-For the fourth increase, FOS found the financial firm was on notice that Ms Y may have agreed to the increase under duress from Mr Y, and so the financial firm should have recommended Ms Y obtain legal advice before advancing the top up funds.
+The second and third increases were requested through online banking, and the FSP was unable to establish that Ms Y had authorised these transactions, or benefited from them.
+For the fourth increase, FOS found the FSP was on notice that Ms Y may have agreed to the increase under duress from Mr Y, and so the FSP should have recommended Ms Y obtain legal advice before advancing the top up funds.

 FOS found that Ms Y was not liable for the losses arising from the disputed top ups.
 The loan balance was adjusted for the principal amounts of the top ups, as well as the interest, fees and costs on those amounts, and Ms Y and Mr Y were jointly and severally liable for the revised loan balance.
-The remaining balance owing under the loan (that is, the disputed top up amount) was still secured by Mr Y's half share of the security property, and so could potentially be recovered by the financial firm if the property was subsequently sold.
+The remaining balance owing under the loan (that is, the disputed top up amount) was still secured by Mr Y's half share of the security property, and so could potentially be recovered by the FSP if the property was subsequently sold.